koyo-jakanees/urban-memory/rustacean/mslearn_rust.md

 ### Numbers
 Integers can be identified by bit size and the signed property.
 Signed Integers can represent positive and negative numbers.
-Unsigned represent on positive numbers.
+Unsigned represent only positive numbers.

 | Length	|Signed |	Unsigned|
 | :-------: |:-------: | :-------:|